WAT KAO (วัดเก่า)

 Kasetrakam).
 There are no traces of foundations or brick work anymore at ground level

-and the temple is classified as disappeared.
+and the temple is classified as defunct.
 [1]

 The site is mentioned on